 Known internationally for his delicate paintings inspired by Buddhist iconography and Western symbolism he found that the Chengdu life-style suited him.
 He has a large modern purpose built studio in an artist compound about 20 minutes east of the city in an area of lakes that in summer, he said, are filled with lotus flowers.
 Internationally he is represented by leading Hong Kong/Shanghai Pearl Lam Gallery and the contrast between Chengdu galleries and those in Shanghai and Beijing, is acute.
 ‘There are few commercial galleries in Chengdu and those are pretty quiet and not interesting,’ he commented.

-But if the commercial gallery scene in Chengdu is lacking, the art museum one is not.
+But if the commercial gallery scene in Chengdu is lacking, the art museum one is not and is an obvious choice for anyone on the Chengdu art trail.
 Luxelakes A4 Art Museum, located on the outskirts of Chengdu, and the Zhi Art Museum are two privately funded art museums that are hoping to transform the city into an arts hub.
 Both have ambitious programmes.
 A4 is currently showing commissioned work by Japanese artist Kohei Nawa and international acclaimed Chinese animation artist Sun Xun and in addition, prides itself on a highly professional, annual international residency programme that it runs.

 Zhi Art Museum opened its door in 2018 in a stunning building designed by Japanese architect Kengo Kuma, 40 kilometres from Chengdu.
 Valerie Wang-Conghui, Zhi’s director confessed ‘that it was still early days for (Chengdu) to call itself the art centre of the west’.

 But she remains positive.
 Zhi is located at the foot of Chengdu’s Taoism Laojun Mountain which, ‘brings to life the beauty and tranquillity of Zen, and embodies the Eastern philosophy of “learning from nature”,’ Wang-Conghui said.
 Zhi’s art mission is uncomplicated.
-It plans to build a contemporary art collection from the ground up alongside an unparalleled exhibition programme.
+It plans to build a contemporary art collection from the ground up alongside an unparalleled exhibition programme – all to be added to the Chengdu art trail.
 Its opening exhibition included work by Zhang Peili and Wang Gongxin, two internationally recognised pioneers of video art in China.
 ‘Zhi is far from the city centre which means you have to come on purpose to experience the museum and the art,’ Wang explained.
 So far 20,000, mainly young people, have done just that.

 Chengdu is rapidly changing as it hurtles into the 21st century, spurred on by the government’s ‘go west’ policy that encourages development in interior cities.
 New hi-tech industries are moving in giving rise to a new young elite who have money to spend and a thirst for contemporary art.
 It is a group that Zai had early identified.
 ‘The main consumer groups and collectors are young people born after 1980 and 1990.
 For them, buying art is an alternative to buying jewellery and a new lifestyle,’ Zai Huang commented.